hacdias/hacdias.com/content/resume/index.md

   location="Animo Solutions" href="https://animo.id/"
   from="06/2025" to="present" >}}

 - Develop [Paradym](https://paradym.id/), a SaaS platform for issuing and verifying digital credentials, and [Paradym Wallet](https://paradym.id/products/paradym-mobile-wallet), its companion React Native app.
+Design and ship features end to end, from protocol libraries and backend services to the API and dashboard.
 Co-maintain [Credo](https://credo.js.org/), the OpenWallet Foundation TypeScript framework both are built on, along with related libraries.
-- Implemented OpenID4VC 1.0, the protocol behind the EU Digital Identity Wallet, and W3C VCDM 2.0 across Credo, Paradym, and Paradym Wallet, as the specification was being finalized.
+- Implemented OpenID4VC 1.0, the protocol behind the EU Digital Identity Wallet, and W3C VCDM 2.0 across Credo, Paradym, and Paradym Wallet, as the specifications were being finalized, and made them interoperable with pilots across the EU.
-- Built X.509 certificate management, revocation, and EU Trusted List validation for Paradym, enabling customers to issue, verify, and revoke credentials using certificate-based trust.
+- Designed and built certificate-based trust for Paradym (certificate management, revocation, and EU Trusted List validation), enabling customers to issue, verify, and revoke credentials backed by standard X.509 trust.
-- Extended Credo's OAuth 2.0 support, then used it so Paradym customers can authenticate users with their existing identity providers and pull data from internal systems during issuance.
+- Designed and built integrations that let customers issue credentials without Paradym ever storing personal data: users sign in through the customer's existing identity provider, and credential data is fetched from their systems at issuance time.

 {{</ resume-position >}}